 New to the Area – Moving to any new place can be a challenge.
 To ease this transition, we’d like to help you find some of the information you need when you move to our area.

 Hoopla – A digital streaming service providing patrons an enormous selection of digital video (movies and TV shows), music, and comics.
 Also available on: iTunes, Google Play, Amazon, Chromecast, Apple TV, Android TV, FireTV, Roku.
 Find Hoopla instructions here.

-Overdrive – OverDrive digital collection allows access to eBooks and audiobooks, extending content beyond the physical walls of the library available anytime, anywhere.
+Overdrive – OverDrive digital collection allows access to eBooks, audiobooks, and magazines extending content beyond the physical walls of the library available anytime, anywhere.
 Use the Libby App on your tablet, phone or any app capable device today!
 Overdrive’s Libby Instructions Here.

 ABC Mouse – ABCmouse.com helps kids learn to read through phonics, and teaches lessons in math, social studies, art, music, and much more.
 For kids age 2 to 8 year olds at preschool, pre-k, and kindergarten levels.

 TumbleBook Library – a curated database of children’s e-books, available by subscription to Elementary Schools and Public Libraries around the world.
 With over 1100 titles for grades K-6, and includes our unique animated, talking picture books, read-along chapter books, national geographic videos, non-fiction books, playlists, as well as books in Spanish and French.

 NCKids Digital Library – For kids’ pre – K through 4th grade, NC Kids Digital Library.
 Over 3,700 eBooks, audiobooks, videos and Read – Alongs are now available to younger readers via 85 regional, county and municipal libraries in North Carolina through OverDrive’s digital reading platform.